ghigliottin-AI/ghigliottin-AI.github.io/README.md

 and enter your e-mail address, your *AI System Name* (choose wisely), and the *Webhook URL* where the RES system can send you the requests.
 The Webhook URL can be changed later, so if you just want to get started you can use a placeholder (e.g., http://anyurl.com).

-After clicking the submit button, you will see the following information:
+After clicking the submit button, you will be redirected to your `Account Webpage` with the following information:

 ```
 UUID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 Secret: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 Authorization: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Webhook URL	<the_chosen_webhook>

 Test webhook link
+Edit webhook
 Download dataset link
 ```

-This info will be also sent to the email your specified.
+This info will be also sent to the email you specified.

 **IMPORTANT**: PLEASE SAVE THIS INFORMATION IN A SAFE PLACE AND DO NOT PUBLISH IT PUBLICLY